open-dynamic-robot-initiative/robot_interfaces_bolt/doc/actions_and_observations.rst

 ============

 "Actions" are used to send commands to the robot.
-The members are vectors with once field per joint (see :cpp:class:`solo::BoltHumanoid` for a mapping of index to joint).
+The members are vectors with once field per joint (see :cpp:class:`bolt::BoltHumanoid` for a mapping of index to joint).

 .. doxygenstruct:: robot_interfaces_bolt::BoltHumanoidAction